-Destiny Jackson is a rising senior at Emory University pursuing a BA in Sociology and Global Health.
+Destiny Jackson is pursuing a BA in Sociology and Global Health at Emory University.
 Her primary academic interests are the social determinants of health, health disparities, epidemiology, and health policy.
-After graduating, Destiny plans to continue her education in an area that is at the intersection of policy, health care, and public health.
+After graduating, Jackson plans to continue her education in an area that is at the intersection of policy, health care, and public health.
 As an Oxford Research Scholar and Research in Sociology (RISE) student at Emory, she has employed a joint sociological and public health lens to her previous research projects

-During SUMR, Destiny is working on two research projects under the guidance of Dr. Farouk Dako and Drs.
-Arnold Rosoff, Robert Field, and Anthony Orlando.
-With Dr. Farouk Dako, Destiny will be working to identify the predictive factors and imaging features of Lung Cancer in Never Smokers (LCINS) via epidemiologic analysis.
-The goal of this study is to improve the early diagnosis of and treatment options for LCINS.
-With Professors Arnold Rosoff, Robert Field, and Anthony Orlando, Destiny will be studying and addressing racial disparities in genetic database participation.
-This project seeks to understand the factors limiting the participation of underrepresented groups in such databases in order to work towards more equitable, large-scale genetic research.
+During SUMR, Jackson worked on two research projects under the guidance of Farouk Dako, MD, MPH, Arnold Rosoff, JD, Robert Field, PhD, JD, MPH and Anthony Orlando, PhD.
+With Dr. Dako, Jackson worked to identify the predictive factors and imaging features of Lung Cancer in Never Smokers (LCINS) via epidemiologic analysis.
+The goal of this study was to improve the early diagnosis of and treatment options for LCINS.
+With Professors Rosoff, Field, and Orlando, Jackson studied and addressed racial disparities in genetic database participation.
+This project sought to understand the factors limiting the participation of underrepresented groups in such databases in order to work towards more equitable, large-scale genetic research.